 An important class of methods in DFO are interpolation-based trust-region methods.
 At each iteration, these methods build a model of the objective function that locally approximates it in some trust region centered at the current iterate.
 The model is then minimized in the trust region, and the corresponding minimizer is, hopefully, a better candidate for being a minimizer of the objective function in the trust region, and thus, possibly, is taken as the next iterate.
-The minimization of the model in the trust region should, however, be an easy task, hence the models should be simple.
+It is usually preferable that minimization of the model in the trust region is an easy task, hence the models should be simple.
 The simplest yet meaningful class of models is the class of linear functions.
 Their drawback is that they do not capture the curvature of the objective function and thus slow down the convergence of the methods.
-A natural and convenient nonlinear class of models, which is often efficiently used, is the quadratic class.
+A natural and convenient non-linear class of models, which is often efficiently used, is the quadratic class.
 Determined quadratic interpolation requires sample sets whose cardinality is approximately equal to the square of the dimension, which may turn out to be too costly if the objective function is expensive to evaluate.
 An alternative is to consider underdetermined quadratic models, using sample sets of smaller size than the ones needed for determined interpolation.
 However, in this case, the quality of the model may deteriorate.

 In many applications, the objective function has structure, such as sparsity of the Hessian, which one may exploit to improve the efficiency of an optimization method.
-In DFO, since derivatives are not known, so is, typically, their sparsity structure.
-The main idea of our work is to implicitly and automatically take advantage of the sparsity of the Hessian to build accurate models from relatively small sample sets.
+In DFO, since derivatives are not known, typically neither is their sparsity structure.
+If the structure is known in advance, such as in group partial separability, it can be exploited as it is proposed in [7].
+The main idea of our work is to implicitly and automatically take advantage of the sparsity of the Hessian in the cases when the sparsity structure is not known in advance, to build accurate models from relatively small sample sets.
 This goal is achieved by minimizing the l_1 -norm of the Hessian model coefficients.